XiongjunGuan/FpEnhancer/README.md

 </p>
 <br>

 In addition, we also tried the form of `CodeFormer`.
-On the basis of the original `VAVAE`, a transformer is added to select the serial number of codebook.
+On the basis of the original `VQVAE`, a transformer is added to select the serial number of codebook.
 We use `VQFormer` to refer to it in the following text.
 > Zhou S, Chan K, Li C, et al. Towards robust blind face restoration with codebook lookup transformer[J].
 Advances in Neural Information Processing Systems, 2022, 35: 30599-30611.

 The overall flowchart of our new algorithm is shown as follows.